Dallin Sly

 $96,000starting pay for

-Information Security ConsultantSupervise cyber security measures within an organization and create playbooks and plans for when security does get breached.
+Information Security ConsultantSupervise cybersecurity measures within an organization and create playbooks and plans for when security does get breached.

 $93,000starting pay for